-Usually two fellows are accepted each year.
-A clinical fellowship ordinarily can be completed in one or two years.
+Four fellows are accepted each year.
+A clinical fellowship can be completed in one or two years.

-The faculty includes Branko Huisa, MD, Thomas Hemmen, MD, PhD, Dawn Meyer, PhD, Alexander Khalessi, MD, Navaz Karanjia, MD, Scott Olson, MD and Brett C. Meyer, MD.
+The faculty includes Kunal Agrawal, MD, Branko Huisa, MD, Thomas Hemmen, MD, PhD, Dawn Meyer, PhD, Alexander Khalessi, MD, Navaz Karanjia, MD, Scott Olson, MD and Brett C. Meyer, MD.

 Fellows are supervised by the stroke faculty at all times, during clinics and Code Stroke emergencies.
 Over time, the fellows assume increasing independence in decision making, but are never unsupervised.

 The Stroke Code system generates about 12 calls (Stroke Codes) per week among the participating UCSD hospitals.
 The fellows are generally the first neurologist to evaluate the patients.
 About 20% of the Stroke Code activations result in randomization of the patient into a clinical trial.
 For the first several months faculty respond along with the fellows to all Codes at all sites—primary and affiliated—but the fellows eventually assume full responsibility.
 Additionally, around ten telestroke codes are generated each week.
 Faculty and fellows log in remotely and provide expertise consultation in our various spoke sites.